dTile/DT/docs/spec.md

 A map tile is 4 corner polygon that has 4 DD coordinates that confine its area.
 A tile looks like a perfect square on a Mercator project map although in reaiity it is a trapezoid due to the curvature of the earth.

 #### Cube
-A cube is a vector that has 8 DD3C units that confine its space on a 3D map havin an elevation notation that represnts how far the cube is located from the surface of the earth, be it elevated or deepen.
+A cube is a vector that has 8 DD3C units that confine its space on a 3D map.

 #### 2D Root Map
 The area that covers all places on earth on a Mercator projected map [[90,-180],[90,180],[-90,180],[-90,-180]].